We have several exciting openings in different tracks at Camera Culture:

 We are actively recruiting graduate students as Research Assistants.
-If you are already admitted to an MIT graduate program and think your interests are a good match with our projects please contact Prof. Raskar directly with your CV and research interests.
-Also please try to attend our weekly group meeting (Wed 5pm) and visit in person for an interview so that we can learn more about your interests.
+If you are already admitted to an MIT graduate program and think your interests are a good match with our projects please contact one of our senior PhD students and CC Prof. Raskar with your CV and research interests.
+Also please try to visit in person for an interview so that we can learn more about your interests.

 Prospective MIT Media Lab applicants

 If you are interested in joining our group, please make sure you mention Prof. Ramesh Raskar and Camera Culture in your list of 3 primary choices at the time of submitting your MIT Media Lab application